10 Qualities of a Good Business Plan Explained

 Lean Business Plan Template PDF.
 This scannable business plan template allows you to easily identify the most important elements of your plan.
 Use this template to outline key details pertaining to your business and industry, product or service offerings, target customer segments (and channels to reach them), and to identify sources of revenue.

-14. PDF The Business Plan
+14. The Top 10 Characteristics of a Successful Business Plan

-18. PDF What Characterizes a Good Idea for A New Business?
+16. PDF What Characterizes a Good Idea for A New Business?

 GOOD ENTREPRENEURIAL BUSINESS IDEAS ARE: FUNDABLE zRevenue stream zManageable risk zSustainable - Market exists with frequency of purchase zScaleable or Replicable zBarriers to entry zGrowth potential zProduct pipeline zExit plan zInnovative Good Ideas - Monica Zimmerman 12

-19. 10 Characteristics of Successful Entrepreneurs
+17. 10 Characteristics of Successful Entrepreneurs

 5. Self-Awareness.
 A great entrepreneur is aware of their strengths and weaknesses.
 Rather than letting shortcomings hold them back, they build well-rounded teams that complement their abilities.
 In many cases, it's the entrepreneurial team, rather than an individual, that drives a business venture toward success.